-From our family here at James D. Madden & Aruna P. Rodrigo, Family Law Attorneys to yours, we would
+From our family here at Aruna P. Rodrigo, Family Law Attorney to yours, we would

 like to wish you a very happy holiday!
 We are honored to have served you